IMPORTANT INFORMATION FOR CAMP FAMILIES

 3. Staff will help the camper identify possible solutions and help them choose a solution.
 Camp staff will make every effort to check back in with the camper to see if the solution is working.

-4. If the issue still persists, or if a camper needs to decompress, staff will ask the camper to take a break from the team’s activities and then talk with them to process what happened.
+4. If the issue still persists, or if a camper need to decompress, staff will ask the camper to take a break from the team’s activities and then talk with them to process what happened.

 5. Staff will notify the onsite Camp Director if any situation escalates to the “take a break” level, or if they need additional support.
 Camp staff will make every effort to check in with camper’s parents/guardians at pick-up, explain what happened and what action was taken by both camp staff and the camper, and discuss additional solutions and ways to support the camper further.